Marcelo González Martín: Priesthood

+Episcopacy

 He was appointed bishop of Astorga by Pope John XXIII on 31 December 1960.
 He was consecrated on 5 March 1961.
 He attended the Second Vatican Council in Rome from 1962 to 1965.
 He was promoted to titular archbishop of Case Mediane and coadjutor bishop of Barcelona on 21 February 1966 by Pope Paul VI.
 He became the Archbishop of Barcelona on 7 January 1967.
 He was transferred to the metropolitan and primatial see of Toledo on 3 December 1971.

 He was created and proclaimed Cardinal-Priest of Sant'Agostino by Pope Paul VI in the consistory of 5 March 1973.
 He took part in the conclaves that elected Pope John Paul I and Pope John Paul II in August and October.
 He resigned the pastoral government of the archdiocese on 23 June 1995.
 He lost the right to participate in a conclave when he turned 80 years of age, 16 January 1998.
 He died in 2004 in Fuentes de Nava, Palencia.